Powerlearnproject/se-assignment-day-2-git-and-github-waweruscholar/README.md

 git init
 This creates a .git folder in your project directory, marking it as a Git repository.
 4. Adding a Remote GitHub Repository
 Link your local Git repository to your GitHub repository.
-You'll find the repository URL on your GitHub page (e.g., https://github.com/username/repository.git). git remote add origin https://github.com/username/repository.git
+You'll find the repository URL on your GitHub page . git remote add origin https://github.com/username/repository.git
 5. Staging Changes for Commit
 Staging means selecting which files or changes you want to include in the commit.